-The calculation of the average reported for subdivision (b)(6) begins on the date the deputy attorney general receives notice from the Office of Administrative Hearings that the hearing date has been set for each case, and ends on the date the hearing in each case actually commences.
-As described in subdivision (a)(7), above, any post-submission commencement of a hearing is not included in calculating the average reported in subdivision (b)(6).
+The calculation of the average reported for subdivision (b)(6) begins on the date the deputy attorney general receives notice from the Office of Administrative Hearings that the hearing date has been set, and ends on the date the hearing actually commences.
 When motions to continue hearings are granted, the commencement of hearings are delayed, and the average number of days will increase as a consequence.